ErlingSigurdson/Billy/README.md

 To specify IoT configs use commands `AT+SETIOTIP=<value>`, `AT+SETIOTPORT=<value>`, `AT+SETIOTREQMSG=<value>`, `AT+SETIOTREQPERIOD=<value>`, `AT+SETIOT=ON` and `AT+SETIOT=OFF`.

-[Here you can find an example code for a Linux server that works in a described fashion, written in C language](https://github.com/ErlingSigurdson/server0451/tree/main).
+[Here you can find an example code for a Linux server that works in a described fashion](https://github.com/ErlingSigurdson/server0451/tree/main) written in C language.
 It is written specifically for Billy and similar devices.

 # General notes on code
 ### Sketch layout